user95f85f/debian-fresh2/README.md

   bind mouse1 "+fire;emote 2"
   #FIXME: can I use single-quotes?

+TEEWORLDS TIP (AS A SPECTATOR)

+  It's -1 2 [excessive:] 1 to chat while being a spectator.
+  So the rule is if you want to chat as a spectator you wait until another spectator starts chatting xD

 OBSERVATION: GNU/LINUX MANUAL SIZES [SMALL] COMPARISON

   info --all find | wc --lines | tr '\n' ';'; man find | wc --lines